-Painting with oils is relaxing and rewarding, but cleaning the oil paint from fragile and expensive artist brushes is messy and time consuming.
-Acrylic paints are water soluble and do not require solvents, but they still require careful cleaning to extend the life of the brush.
+Painting with oils is relaxing and rewarding but cleaning the oil paint from fragile and expensive artist brushes is messy and time consuming.
+Acrylic paints are water soluble and do not require solvents but they still require careful cleaning to extend the life of the brush.

 Using Newspaper Squares to Wipe Off Excess Paint

 Newspaper is inexpensive, readily available and works well for removing excess paint from the brushes without bleeding through.
-Paper towels may be more absorbent, but the oil paint will quickly bleed through to your hands, creating another mess to clean.
+Paper towels may be more absorbent, but the oil paint will quickly leak through to your hands, creating another mess to clean.
 Newspaper is easy to rip or cut into sections approximately 6" square.
 I keep a supply of pre-cut newspaper squares in a plastic container as disposable rags for the cleaning process.

 Use the newspaper squares to wipe the excess paint from the bristles of the brush.
 With a newspaper square in the palm of your hand, lay the ferrule and bristles on to the paper, and then wrap the paper around the brush.
 While holding the paper firmly, slowly pull out the brush and the newspaper will collect most of the excess paint.
-Repeat with a fresh square until the brush comes out cleanly, and properly dispose of the used newspaper squares.
+Repeat with a fresh square until the brush comes out cleanly, then properly dispose the used newspaper squares.

 How to Clean Paint Brushes With Katie Blackwell